 63.303 Human Behaviour II

 An interdisciplinary approach to the development of deviant behaviour at various age stages, in individuals, groups and communities-biological, psychological, and social deviance.
-Concepts of disease and pathology; of social problems-definition, incidence, atticlogy.
+Concepts of disease and pathology, of social problems-definition, incidence, aetiology.
 Differences and similarities.
-Classroom learning is reinforced by observation of behaviour, under simulated and actual life conditions.